 1931 - Jimmy Dunne bagged all four goals for Sheffield United as we lost 4-1 at Bramall Lane, with Harold Barton nabbing our consolation.
 Dunne scored a total of eleven goals against the reds.

 2003 – Two reds youngsters were born on this day, with winger Harvey Elliott coming into the world in Chertsey.
 He became the Premier League’s youngest ever player in May 2019 when he appeared for Fulham aged sixteen and thirty days.
-He joined the reds two months later, so far making seven first-team appearances.
+He joined the reds two months later, so far making nine first-team appearances.
 On the same day, left-back James Norris was born in Liverpool.
-He made his senior bow at Aston Villa in the League Cup last December.
+He made his senior bow at Aston Villa in the League Cup in December 2019.

 1979 - Manchester United denied us a place at Wembley, winning our FA Cup Semi-final replay at Goodison thanks to a late Jimmy Greenhoff goal, with both sides hitting the woodwork.
 They went on to lose an end-to-end final to Arsenal.
 This was Emlyn Hughes’ 665th and final reds game.